White House says U.S. has not cut off aid to Egypt

 The Pentagon also denied reports that military aid had been cut off.

-In recent years, Washington has authorized about $1.3 billion (829.3 million pounds) in annual military aid and $250 million in economic assistance for Cairo.
+In recent years, Washington has authorized about $1.3 billion in annual military aid and $250 million in economic assistance for Cairo.

 Earnest also said that Egypt's detention of Muslim Brotherhood leader Mohamed Badie was not in line with the standard that the United States would hope to uphold in protecting basic human rights.